temporalio/documentation/blog/2021-07-08-temporal-transparency-update-11.md

 The second level is what we refer to as "advanced visibility" and enables the use of custom searchable attributes.
 Custom searchable attributes are user defined indices which can be attached when workflow is started and upserted directly from Temporal workflows.
 Custom searchable attributes drastically change the way you operate and debug your Temporal application.
 Unfortunately, the experience of using them has been far from ideal.

-Due to some very hard work by Alex on the engineering team, the custom search attributes experience is finally in a place we can be proud of.
-Instead of requiring users to manually edit ElasticSearch schemas and wade through dynamic config, all you have to do is run a few tctl commands:
+Due to some very hard work by [Alex](https://github.com/alexshtin) on the engineering team, the custom search attributes experience is finally in a place we can be proud of.
+Instead of requiring users to manually edit Elasticsearch schemas and wade through dynamic config, all you have to do is run a few tctl commands:

 ```
 tctl admin cluster add-search-attributes --name ProductId --type Keyword